jseto/web-wish-to-go/src/posts/travel/spain/san-sebastian.md

 There are two main beaches, one on either side of the river.

-- **La Concha**	<WishWidget	country="ES" city="San Sebastian"	activity="La Concha" picture="https://images.unsplash.com/photo-1541696600154-297b00782a04?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1050&q=80"></WishWidget>, on the west side is the larger, is protected from the sea and has an island and boats in the bay.
+- **La Concha**	<WishWidget	country="ES" city="San Sebastian"	activity="La Concha" picture="https://images.unsplash.com/photo-1541696600154-297b00782a04?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1050&q=80"></WishWidget>

-- **Ondarreta** <WishWidget	country="ES" city="San Sebastian"	activity="Ondarreta"></WishWidget>is in the same bay as La Concha, but split by *El pico del Loro* (a rocky outcropping). _La Concha_ and _Ondarreta_ have umbrellas, tents and lounge chairs for €15 per day; free WC, showers and changing rooms.
-A team of fully-equipped life-guards are there during the daytime.
+  La Concha is one of the most famous beaches in San Sebastian.
+It is quite long and is about one and a half kilometres long.
+It has a very fine sand like the other beaches in this city.
+These beaches are bathed by the Cantabrian Sea.

+- **Ondarreta** <WishWidget	country="ES" city="San Sebastian"	activity="Ondarreta"></WishWidget>

+  It is in the Old Quarter area, a stone's throw from the Miramar Palace, the Peine del Viento, at the foot of Mount Igueldo and right next to La Concha beach.
+In fact, it is so close that some people probably think that both beaches are one.
+They are separated by a kind of jetty so that if the tide is high there are two beaches but, if the tide is low, the two are joined to form a single, gigantic beach.

-- **La Zurriola** <WishWidget	country="ES" city="San Sebastian"	activity="La Zurriola"></WishWidget>to the east of the old town and river is a surf beach, clearly better if you want waves or beach sports.
+- **La Zurriola** <WishWidget	country="ES" city="San Sebastian"	activity="La Zurriola"></WishWidget>

-Surfboards and bodyboards can be rented on _Zurriola_ beach.
-You'll probably want to spring for a wetsuit as well.
-The surf shop also offers surf lessons <WishWidget	country="ES" city="San Sebastian"	activity="Surfing"></WishWidget>(around €65 per person for five one-hour lessons in a small group).
+  This is where surfers go.
+You can get a surf course at the surf shop <WishWidget	country="ES" city="San Sebastian"	activity="Surfing"></WishWidget>

 ### Other Attractions